My Heart Is Lost to You

-"My Heart Is Lost to You" is a song written by Connie Harrington and Brett Beavers, and recorded by American country music duo Brooks & Dunn.
+"My Heart Is Lost to You" is a song written by Connie Harrington and Brett Beavers, and recorded by the American country music duo Brooks & Dunn.
 It was released in April 2002 as the fourth single from their album Steers & Stripes.
 It peaked at number 5 on the Billboard Hot Country Songs chart.

 Music video

-The music video takes place in a desert with two cars, and a man and a woman dancing.
+The music video is set in a desert with two cars, and a man and a woman dancing.
 The video was directed by Shaun Silva.

 Chart positions

 "My Heart Is Lost to You" debuted at number 57 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of April 13, 2002.